Hueytown, Alabama: The Alabama Gang

 Because of its established motorsports roots, Hueytown was chosen as BMW Motorsport's initial North American base of operations before its first season with the International Motor Sports Association (IMSA) in 1975.

 Hueytown Hum

 Beginning in late 1991 residents of Hueytown, and other nearby communities, reported hearing a droning low frequency hum at irregular intervals.
-The bizarre noises momentarily gained national attention and were reported in The New York Times in April, 1992.
+The bizarre noises momentarily gained national attention and were reported in the New York Times in April 1992.
 In a logical conclusion town officials and many residents suspected the source of the hum was a massive $7 million mine ventilation fan with blades 26 ft in diameter.

-From local reports and an informal investigation by ABC World News Tonight, the fan operated by Jim Walter Resources, Inc. was generally thought to be the culprit.
-However, JWR (then owned by a subsidiary of Kohlberg Kravis Roberts) was in bankruptcy proceedings and denied its fan was the source.
+From local reports and an informal investigation by ABC World News Tonight, the fan operated by Jim Walter Resources was generally thought to be the culprit.
+However, JWR (then owned by a subsidiary of KKR) was in bankruptcy proceedings and denied its fan was the source.
 Following an inconclusive series of studies the hum subsided later in the year, never to return.